lextoumbourou/notes/notes/permanent/The Case For Story-Focused Standups.md

 The downside to story-focused standups is that some individuals who are less comfortable contributing to the group may not get a chance to speak.
 Maybe they are working on something we aren't covering on our board, or perhaps we haven't assigned them anything, and they're not sure when to ask.

 To combat this, we end standups by giving the floor to anyone who hasn't yet contributed.
-It allows us to write stories for what they're working on or to ensure tasks are assigned.
+It allows us to write tickets for their work or to ensure tasks are assigned.

 It's vital to remember why we do daily standups: we do them because the coordination effort is complex enough to require daily alignment.
 If it isn't sufficiently complex - i.e., if it's a small team - you may not need standup.